gutenbergtools/gutenbergsite/site/policy/collection_development.md

 The basic eligibility criteria are:
-- Submitted eBooks are digitized versions of printed books, or similar items such as manuals, pamphlets, travelogues, journals, or chapbooks.
+- Submitted eBooks are digitized versions of printed books, or similar items such as manuals, pamphlets, travelogues, theses, journals, or chapbooks.
 - Evidence is submitted to enable Project Gutenberg to confirm the source - that is, the printed item(s) from which the eBook is derived - is in the domain in the US,